foxjerem/tic-tac-toe-RSPEC/README.md

 # Tic Tac Toe

-rspec'd tic tac toe.
+Rspec'd tic tac toe.

-Game get's initialized with 2 player objects which have to respond to 'name'.
+Game get's initialized with 2 player objects which have to respond to 'name' method.
 The first player is automatically issued with "x" and second with "o".
 The first player automatically goes first.